hybridsjs/hybrids/docs/component-model/templates.md

 })
 ```

-For the simpler syntax, you can use `.use()` helper method. it can be chained, so a list of plugins will be applied in order.
+For simpler syntax, you can use the `.use()` helper method.
+It can be chained, so a list of plugins will be applied in order.

 ```typescript
 html`...`.use(plugin: (fn: ((host, target) => void) => (host, target) => void): Function